webandras/static-site-express/README.md

 However, Babel already formats the code into a unified code styling.

-At the end of the process, restart build/watch scripts:
+At the end of the process, restart build/watch scripts.
-- `npm run build`

 ### Data sources (in the `websites/` folder)

 - Post data comes from markdown files (in `posts/`) where the front matter block contains the post properties.
 - Pages (in `pages/`) are using templates and partials defined in the `layouts/` folder.

 ## Updates